auchung/seasonal-recipes/README.md

 ---

-This question is important for both casual cooks and content platforms.
-For users, understanding which traits are linked to favorable ratings can guide recipe selection and creation.
-For platforms, identifying these features could improve personalization and recommendation systems.
+This question is important for people with any level of cooking experience.
+Furthermore, for users, understanding which traits are linked to favorable ratings can guide recipe selection and creation.
+For content platforms, identifying these features could improve personalization and recommendation systems.

 To explore this, we used two CSV files:
 - `RAW_recipes.csv`: Contains metadata for each recipe, such as ingredients, steps, and nutritional values.